ibm-cloud-docs/secure-infrastructure-vpc/faqs.md

 {: #what-is-da}
 {: faq}

 A deployable architecture is a combination of capabilities from one or more technologies that solve a customer-defined problem, and it can have one or more reference architectures based on the customer business needs.
-For more information, see [What are deployable architectures and modules?](/docs/solution-as-code?topic=solution-as-code-what-is)
+For more about deployable architectures, read about [infrastructure architectures](/docs/overview?topic=overview-secure-enterprise#define-architecture) in "Running secure enterprise workloads on IBM Cloud".

 ## What is infrastructure as code?
 {: #what-is-iac}